This post may contain affiliate links. Read my full disclosure policy.

 While in India, one simple thing I fell in love with was the basmati rice.
 So light, so fluffy and so full of flavor!
 I couldn’t believe that something so basic as cooking rice, had escaped me for so long!

-He showed us that boiling the rice in salted water like you would pasta, then draining it, allowed most of the starch to be removed from the rice and that this was the secret.
+He showed us that boiling the rice in salted water like you would pasta, then draining it, allowed most of the starch to be removed from the rice and this was the secret to fluffy rice.